-In Figure ¿fig:cross_sectionsc? and d we adopt the focused slab rollback and mantle lithosphere underplating models of Saleeby [2003] and Luffi et al. [2009], for the dynamic response of normal thickness oceanic lithosphere following the thickened oceanic plateau down the subduction zone.
+In Figure ¿fig:cross_sections?c and d we adopt the focused slab rollback and mantle lithosphere underplating models of Saleeby [2003] and Luffi et al. [2009], for the dynamic response of normal thickness oceanic lithosphere following the thickened oceanic plateau down the subduction zone.
 Principal crustal responses are shown as large magnitude trench-directed extension coupled to regional extrusion of the underplated subduction channel schists, which was driven by suction forces of the retreating slab.
-In the Figure c to d transition, accelerated rollback is driven by duplex formation from Farallon plate mantle nappes.
+In the Figure ¿fig:cross_sections?'c to d transition, accelerated rollback is driven by duplex formation from Farallon plate mantle nappes.
 We suspect that mantle nappe detachment was controlled primarily by the temperature control on the brittle-plastic transition in olivine.
-For ca. 40-50 m.y. old oceanic lithosphere entering the subduction zone [Figure c and d], an estimated ~700-800 ºC control on this transition [Bürgmann and Dresen, 2008; Mei et al., 2010; Warren and Hirth, 2006] occurs at ~25-40 km depth in the slab [Doin and Fleitout, 1996].
+For ca. 40-50 m.y. old oceanic lithosphere entering the subduction zone Figure ¿fig:cross_sections?c and d, an estimated ~700-800 ºC control on this transition [Bürgmann and Dresen, 2008; Mei et al., 2010; Warren and Hirth, 2006] occurs at ~25-40 km depth in the slab [Doin and Fleitout, 1996].
 We also suspect that the retreat of the slab as it subducted imparted a significant tensile stress component within the slab that was oriented at high angle to the subduction megathrust, which further promoted nappe detachment.
 The nucleation of detachment surfaces was likely controlled by hydration fronts that followed primary normal and transform faults within the upper oceanic lithosphere.
 The lack of high-pressure mafic schist samples in both the Crystal Knob and Dish Hill xenolith suites suggests that oceanic crust was detached during mantle nappe detachment, presumably at oceanic Moho depths, to be underplated as the seismically imaged thickened mafic lower crust of the region [Brocher et al., 1999; Tréhu, 1991].
-On the basis of the regional structural evolution of the central to southern California basement, and on the petrogenetic history recorded in the region's mantle xenolith suites, we consider the Figure d section to be that most likely sampled by the Crystal Knob eruption.
+On the basis of the regional structural evolution of the central to southern California basement, and on the petrogenetic history recorded in the region's mantle xenolith suites, we consider the Figure ¿fig:cross_sections?d section to be that most likely sampled by the Crystal Knob eruption.
 This section is idealized for Late Cretaceous time, and below we layer on the complexity of late Cenozoic tectonics in our analysis.
-We focus now to thermal history in order to more thoroughly pursue the possible origins of the sub-Crystal Knob mantle lithosphere.

-Thermal constraints on lithospheric structure and history
+A deep slab window beneath relict lithosphere

+Kinematic